Snowfork/snowbridge/bridgerelayer/README.md

 For testing, start a local Ethereum network and deploy the Bank contract by following the set up instructions [here](../ethereum/README.md).

+## Configuration

-A sample configuration file is provided at test_config.json.
-Update the operator and private key fields with valid values from your local Ethereum network.
+Configuration is read from `~/.config/artemis-relayer/config.toml`.
+A sample configuration file is provided at `config.toml.sample`.

+* Update the `ethereum.operator and `ethereum.private_key` fields with valid values from your local Ethereum network.
+* Update the `ethereum.apps.eth` and `ethereum.apps.erc20` fields with valid application contract addresses.

+The ABIs for ethereum applications are stored in the `~/.config/artemis-relayer/ethereum` directory.

 ## Usage